 Like all procedures, breast augmentation comes with the risk of potential complications.
-To minimize the likelihood of complications, the best thing to do is to select a trusted, experienced breast augmentation surgeon.
-Dr. Mulholland and Dr. Bray have been performing breast augmentations for over 20 years.
+The best thing to do is select a trusted, experienced breast augmentation surgeon to minimize the likelihood of complications.
+Dr. Bell has been performing breast augmentations for over 25 years.
 Significant complications are uncommon and, in the rare event they occur, are expertly managed.

 - Small skin infections: Can be easily treated by an antibiotic prescribed by our team.

-- Smaller breast implant than hoped: Our Vectra 3D breast imaging system ensures you select the right size and projection.
+- Smaller breast implant than hoped: Our Vectra 3D breast imaging system ensures you select the correct size and projection.

 - Hardening of tissue around a breast implant (capsular contracture): Easily managed with a revision breast procedure to remove the hardened tissue.

 - Softening/enlargement of the breast implant pocket (pocket expansion): Easily managed with an enhancement breast procedure.